 Barb has a great voice and the sounds of Janis Joplin and the Blues songs made

+the night.
 I’m a big blues fan.

 Her voice was also apparent when she saw bugs and Rattle snakes.

 I would have liked for Jeannie M. to sing a whole song.